bhanuprasanthkonda/FaceRecognition/README.md

 Run AddNewFace.py to add a new face

-Run VideoFeed.py for live face recognition
+Run LiveVideoFeed.py for live face recognition

+Run VideoFeed.py for using a video file